CM Kids' Choice Summer Camp - FAQs

-- If there is no sign in or out time, we will charge you for drop-off of 8:00am or pick up time of 6:00pm, or whatever is the start or end time of camp, if there is no extended care.
+If there is no sign in or out time, office will charge you for drop-off of 8:00 or pick up time of 6:00, or whatever is the start or end time of camp, if there is no extended care.

-- If the sign-in or out time is challenging to read, our office will make the best determination and charge you; please write legibly!
+If sign in or out time challenging to read, our office will make best determination and charge you.